sc-forks/solidity-coverage/docs/upgrade.md

 #### Are you using Truffle V5?

-+ V5 is (currently) required and everything works best with versions >= 5.0.31.
++ Everything works best with Truffle versions >= 5.0.31.

 #### Are you launching testrpc-sc yourself as a stand-alone client?

 + Stop launching it.
 The coverage plugin needs to initialize the client itself so it can hook into the EVM.
-By default it uses the ganache bundled with your Truffle, but you can use any version (see below).
+By default it uses the ganache bundled with Truffle, but you can use any version (see below).

 #### Were you passing testrpc-sc lots of options as flags?   :jp: :jp: :jp: :jp: :jp: